World of Winter Grand Rapids: See the Best Light Art in 1 Hour

 Ah-Nab-Awen Park

-The rolling hillside of Ah-Nab-Awen Park provides plenty of wide-open green space to showcase World of Winter art.
-The 2023 exhibits at Ah-Nab-Awen Park include:
+The rolling hillside of Ah-Nab-Awen Park provides plenty of space along the Grand River to showcase World of Winter art.
+The 2025 exhibits at Ah-Nab-Awen Park include:

 Gillett Bridge